EEGSignalProcessing/TMSEEG/README.md

 Visit the [wiki page](https://github.com/cogsmac/TMSEEG/wiki/Getting-Started) for links to [sample data sets](http://www.tmseeg.com/wp-content/uploads/2016/05/SampleData.zip) and the [offical tutorial](http://www.tmseeg.com/wp-content/uploads/2016/05/TMSEEG-Tutorial-v3.pdf).
 A couple main things to keep in mind

-1) TMSEEG toolbox requires EEGLAB to be installed
+1) TMSEEG toolbox requires [EEGLAB](https://sccn.ucsd.edu/eeglab/downloadtoolbox.php) to be installed
-2) MATLAB is picky about paths.
+2) MATLAB is picky about [paths](http://www.mathworks.com/help/matlab/ref/path.html?s_tid=gn_loc_drop).
 After download, pay attention to how the paths are set as indicated by the tutorial and documentation.
 If you receive an error that a file is missing it is probably because either the dependencies are not installed or because the paths are not set correctly
+3) If you don't want to install Git on your machine, you may download a .zip file of this whole repository.
+To download a .zip, clock the "download" button on the home page for this project.
+Extract the .zip file in a directory that is on your MATLAB path (for example, on a PC C:\Users\cogsmac\Documents\MATLAB or on a MAC ~/Documents/MATLAB).